Yes, You even need to service your Rolex

 Mechanical wristwatches exert their beauty by running without batteries, have an audible heartbeat, and the moving hands depict the earth’s movement through space around the sun.
 The (relative) mechanical simplicity of a wristwatch regulated by a thin hair spring, hands moved by small gears sitting on finely machined pinions spinning pressed synthetic jewels, all powered by a wound-up steel spring.
 Just like with other mechanical marvels like an automobile or clothes dryers, machines require service including wrist watches.

 Within the watch world there is plenty of debate regarding whether and/or when to service a mechanical wristwatch.
 “If it ain’t broke, don’t fix it,” is one prevailing school of thought because the wearer is accustomed to the watch’s quirks and the fear that addressing the quirks creates other unknown quirks.
 The other school of thought is servicing according to the manufacturers recommendations taking into account that oils, gears, and gaskets wear with time and use and the manufacturer knows best.

-A Rolex service by Beckertime, or by any reputable Rolex watchmaker incorporates the following:
+A Rolex serviced by BeckerTime, or by any reputable watchmaker incorporates the following:

-3. All watches receive a genuine Rolex mainspring to insure proper operation of the watch.
+- All watches receive a new mainspring to insure proper operation of the watch.

-5. The movement is then regulated to factory specifications of -4/+6 seconds/day.
+- The movement is then regulated to -4/+6 seconds/day (some older models may have a greater time variance per day).
 We use Swiss made watch timing machines.

-6. The case and band are now restored to “like new” original condition.
-Of course bands with excessive “stretch” and wear will be refinished to their best possible condition.
+- The case and band are now buffed and polished to their best possible condition.

-9. Watches with acrylic crystals will be fitted with new crystals, models with sapphire will be replaced, if needed, at an additional charge.
+- Watches with acrylic crystals will be fitted with new aftermarket crystals, models with sapphire will be replaced, if needed, at an additional charge.